 Absorption and Bioavailability: In adults, following oral administration, zidovudine is rapidly absorbed and extensively distributed, with peak serum concentrations occurring within 0.5 to 1.5 hours.
-The extent of absorption (AUC) was equivalent when zidovudine was administered as RETROVIR Tablets or Syrup compared with RETROVIR Capsules.
+The extent of absorption (AUC) was equivalent when zidovudine was administered as zidovudine tablets or syrup compared with zidovudine capsules.
 The pharmacokinetic properties of zidovudine in fasting adult patients are summarized in Table 6.